-The timeline found at Question_13746 is based on notification of an OCR CDBG award announcement on or around December 14, 2023 and details how construction will begin within six months thereafter.
-It is assumed that OCR will offer the Village its Grant Agreement on January 2, 2024.
+The timeline found at Question\15486 is based on notification of an OCR CDBG award announcement on or around November 12, 2024 and details how construction will begin within six months thereafter.
+It is assumed that OCR will offer the Village its Grant Agreement on November 24, 2024.

-Based upon the above timing assumptions, the Village of New Paltz is certifying that it will (1) submit its completed Environmental Review Record to OCR's assigned Community Developer during January 2024 for review and approval (2) publish its NOI-RROF legal notice on January 16, 2024, (3) submit its Request for Release of Funds and Certification on February 8, 2024 and (4) bid, award and sign a construction contract by the end of June 2024.
+Based upon the above timing assumptions, the Village of New Paltz is certifying that it will (1) submit its completed Environmental Review Record to OCR's assigned Community Developer during December 2024 for review and approval (2) publish its NOI-RROF legal notice on January 9, 2025, (3) submit its Request for Release of Funds and Certification on January 30, 2025, (4) bid, award and sign a construction contract during March-April 2025 and (5) submit construction invoice #1 via a disbursement request on May 7, 2025.

-The following timeline can be found as our answer to Question_13746 and is, as noted, based on notification of NYS-OCR CDBG funding approval for the Village of New Paltz' requested project during December 2023.
-Based on activities already completed prior to application submission, we can confidently predict a construction contract can be awarded within six months of the grant award announcement.
+The following timeline can be found as our answer to Question\15486 and is, as noted, based on notification of NYS-OCR CDBG funding approval for the Village of New Paltz' requested project during November 2024.
+Based on activities already completed prior to application submission, we can confidently predict a construction contract can be awarded within six months of the grant award announcement and that construction payment application #1 can be submitted via a disbursement request on or before May 7, 2025.

-Selection of Administrative Consultant - Completed April 2023
+Selection of Administrative Consultant - Completed April 2024 (to be paid from local funds)

-Selection of Engineer via RFQ - Completed June 2023
+Selection of Engineer via RFQ - Completed June 2024 (to be paid from local funds)

-Completion of NEPA and SEQRA Environmental Review - Completed July 2023
+Completion of NEPA and SEQRA Environmental Reviews - Completed July 2024